The Physics of Information: Quantum Potentiality to Classical Actuality of Your Experiential Reality

 THE MENTAL UNIVERSE HYPOTHESIS: OBJECTIVE vs. SUBJECTIVE WAVE FUNCTION COLLAPSE

 Is the Universe mental or physical?
 Let's actually rephrase the question for ease of argumentation: Is reality mental or physical?
 Science often makes strides by contradicting what we take for granted, and the biggest thing everyone takes as a given is our physical world.
-Traditionally, scientific endeavour assumed that matter is all that exists, however, it’s not a scientific fact, it’s just a basic assumption, it should not be regarded as more than a philosophical starting point.
+Traditionally, scientific endeavor assumed that matter is all that exists, however, it’s not a scientific fact, it’s just a basic assumption, it should not be regarded as more than a philosophical starting point.
 Our senses wrap themselves around tangible objects so naturally that it’s hard to believe that our sensory apparatus may be misleading us completely.
 So, it becomes more than just intriguing, when any prominent theorist brings up the showcase for a different view of reality, one in which the mind creates the features of what we call “the physical world.”

 As it turns out, certain statistical properties of the experimental measurements, confirmed again and again, indicate that the material particles do not exist independently of observation.
 And since observation ultimately consists of what is grasped on the mental screen of perception, the implication may be that “the Universe is entirely mental,” as put forward by Richard Conn Henry in his 2005 Nature essay.
 As mentioned earlier, physicists Carlo Rovelli, Ross Rhodes and Christopher Fuchs also approached this issue rigorously in their interpretive models of quantum mechanics.